 Matcham died in 1920 of blood poisoning brought on by excessive trimming of his finger nails.
 However, his legacy lives on.
 Despite never qualifying as an architect and, as a consequence, being snubbed by many in his profession, Matcham is acknowledged today as the supreme exponent of his craft.
 He has a unique style, with no two theatres being the same, he was master of sight-line and acoustic design, and worked quickly and economically.
 Sadly, only around 20 of his theatres survive in the UK, with a further dozen having been drastically altered into bingo halls, night clubs and cinemas.
 Buxton Opera House is testament to his work and vision.

-Find out more: Dedicated to the appreciation and enjoyment of great theatres everywhere, The Frank Matcham Society was set up following the centenary of the Wakefield Theatre Royal in 1994.
+Dedicated to the appreciation and enjoyment of great theatres everywhere, The Frank Matcham Society was set up following the centenary of the Wakefield Theatre Royal in 1994.
+The Society is a membership organisation, open to anyone with an interest in theatre and architecture.
 They aim to:

 - visit and develop links with all the surviving Matcham theatres